Anna-portfolio/SQL-Online-Auctions-Database/README.md

 # SQL-Online-Auctions-Database
-Full project in T-SQL of online auctions database, including: creating tables, constraints, foreign keys, views, functions, procedures, and triggers
+Full project in T-SQL of online auctions database, including: creating tables, adding constraints, foreign keys, views, functions, procedures, and triggers

 DESCRIPTION <br>
 The following database is designed for collecting and processing information for online auctions.
 The database is called “Auctions” and consists of the following tables: